-First Service Residential’s on-site staff consists of a full-time manager and a full-time assistant manager.
+First Service Residential’s on-site staff consists of a full-time manager, a full-time assistant manager and a part-time administrative assistant.
 They are on site at the community center Monday, Tuesday, Thursday and Friday from 9:00 a.m. – 5:00 p.m.

 Sully Station II Community Center Address